winglang/wing/rfcs/sdk-spec.md

 * Workflow (P2) - a task orchestration engine, similar to AWS Step Functions, Azure Logic Apps, GCP Workflows
 * Secret (P2) - a secret value, similar to AWS Secrets Manager, Azure Key Vault, GCP Secret Manager
 * Stream (P2) - a stream of events, similar to AWS Kinesis, Azure Event Hubs, GCP Pub/Sub and Dataflow
+* OnDeploy (P2) - a variation of Function that runs every time the app is deployed

 ### Resources planned as third party libraries